Toggle Menu

 Author: Elizabeth Milburn, CRNP

-What is Body Dysmorphic Disorder (BDD)?
+What is Body Dysmorphic Disorder?

 Elizabeth Milburn, CRNP treats students & adults (18+) w/ Body Dysmorphic Disorder (BDD).

-Two Examples of Cases of Body Dysmorphic Disorder:
+Examples of Body Dysmorphic Disorder Symptoms

 Who Gets Body Dysmorphic Disorder (BDD)?